 You will possibly be asked to make your research question more concrete, or to adjust your question so as to fit the programme better.
 If the evaluation is positive and the research question is sufficiently concrete, you will be invited for a preliminary conversation (intake) with the research coordinator or the professor who is - considering the research question - the most likely future PhD supervisor.

 At the intake, you will meet the research coordinator or the intended supervisor.
 One of the goals of the intake is to determine whether there is a good match between the research programme and the research that you want to do.
 If there is a match, you will be asked to elaborate your research question into a full research proposal.
-The supervisor of the Welten Institute will support you in this process.
+The supervisor of the faculty Educational Sciences will support you in this process.
 At this point in time the persons involved in this preparatory phase of the PhD trajectory will sign a declaration of intent to come to a research proposal of good quality.
 Once-only costs are attached to this preparatory phase.

 You will elaborate the research question into a full research proposal (in English).
 Generally this takes about six months.
 The research proposal contains the research question, a problem definition, the research methodology, the scientific (theoretical) justification and background of your research, the expected scientific output, its practical use, references, and a cost estimate.